hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 This displays the file you just created.

-In the first part of the `<body>` you'll see the line "hoodie playground".
-Modify that to read "my first hoodie app".
+In the first part of the `<body>` you’ll see the line “hoodie playground”.
+Modify that to read “my first hoodie app”.
 When you reload the browser you should see your first modification to your hoodie app.

 ### Step Eight – Button Please